Book IV — The Marshal's Almanac

 Running Exploration

 Set the pace.
 Make the players declare it.
 Cautious or Fast?
-The choice is theirs.
-The consequences are yours to deliver.
+The choice is theirs; the consequences are yours to deliver.

-Use the Tension Pool during travel.
-Every hour in dangerous territory adds 1 die.
-Every Fumbled Journey Check adds 1 die.
-The pool grows.
-The players know it grows.
-The pressure builds even when nothing has visibly happened.
+Use the Tension Pool during travel: every hour in dangerous territory adds a die, every Fumbled Journey Check adds a die.
+The pool grows, the players watch it grow, and the pressure builds even when nothing has visibly happened.
+Most exploration days should pass uneventfully.
+Save the encounters for the days the Tension rolls.
+The contrast is the point.